ktamura2021/rois-ds-joint-2022/BioHackrXiv/paper.md

 # Abstract

-Orthology finding tools are valuable resources to analyze biological data from multiple species, and to predict the functions of uncharacterized genes.
-There are several tools for this purpose are available, however, the characteristics of the results obtained from such tools is not much compareted.
-Here in this hackathon, we examined the characteristics of three resources (OMA, OrthoDB, and Ensembl Plants) by extracting the ortholog pairs between Arabidopsis and soybean, and analyzed each result focusing on five plant genes with different degree of conservation.
-We noticed that the changing of taxnomic ranges in OMA and OrthoDB affects ortholog detection, and the range of ortholog detection in the three resources is not consistent with each other, suggesting importance of comparison of multiple tools to get more reasonable information on orthologs.
+Orthology finding tools are valuable resources for analyzing biological data from multiple species and predicting the functions of uncharacterized genes.
+Although several tools are available for this purpose, the characteristics of their results are not well compared.
+In this hackathon, we examined three resources (OMA, OrthoDB, and Ensembl Plants) by extracting ortholog pairs between Arabidopsis and soybean and analyzing each result, focusing on five plant genes with varying degrees of conservation.
+We observed that changes in the taxonomic ranges of OMA and OrthoDB affected ortholog detection, and the range of ortholog detection across the three resources was inconsistent, suggesting the importance of comparing multiple tools to obtain more accurate information on orthologs.

 Keywords: Orthology Finding Tools, Orthologs, Plant genes, Arabidopsis, Soybean